murphf/42push_swap/README.md

 - how does the checker work (all it's possible options)
 - flag to print the content of stack A
 - loading bar (Makefile)

+Mean: 545 for stack of size 100
+Mean: 5042 for stack of size 500